griffithlab/civic-docs/docs/curating/evidence.rst

 Curation Scenarios
 ~~~~~~~~~~~~~~~~~~
-The table below (Table 1) gives an in depth set of cases for assigning the Clinical Significance to an Evidence Item (EID) where either the "supports" or "does not support" Evidence Direction is used in combination with  a Predictive/Therapeutic, Diagnostic or Prognostic Clinical Significance annotation.
+The table below (Table 1) gives an in depth set of cases for assigning the Clinical Significance to an Evidence Item (EID) where either the "Supports" or "Does Not Support" Evidence Direction is used in combination with  a Predictive/Therapeutic, Diagnostic or Prognostic Clinical Significance annotation.

 Note that "Reduced Sensitivity" Clinical Significance is used to compare the variant of interest to a known, sensitizing variant.
 It is not used to compare the efficacy of one drug for a variant against a different drug  for the same variant.
 In the latter case, the curator may simply make a Predictive evidence item with independently evaluates the efficacy of the drug against the variant of interest.